Download Belgium Guide

 Parental leave can be requested at any time from the end of the post-natal maternity leave and can be taken once an agreement has been reached between the employee and employer, as follows:

-- Temporarily reducing the working hours to 80% for a maximum of 20 months.
-This period can also be divided up into multiples of 2-month periods.
+• Temporarily reducing the working hours to 80% for a maximum of 20 months.
+This period can also be divided up into multiples of two-month periods.

-- Temporarily reducing the working hours to 50% for a maximum of 8 months.
-This period can also be divided up into multiples of 2-month periods.
+• Temporarily reducing the working hours to 50% for a maximum of eight months.
+This period can also be divided up into multiples of two-month periods.

 Other Leave

-Depending on the various Joint Labour Committees, employees may be allowed additional leave types, once approved between the employer and employee.
+Depending on the various Joint Labor Committees, employees may be allowed additional leave types once approved between the employer and employee.

-- All employees (employed full-time or part-time) can entirely suspend their services for 12 months maximum per patient.
-These interruptions must be taken each time for periods of a minimum of one month and a maximum of 3 months
+• All employees (employed full-time or part-time) can entirely suspend their services for 12 months maximum per patient.
+These interruptions must be taken each time for periods of a minimum of one month and a maximum of three months.

-- All employees are entitled to reduce their benefits by 1/5 or 1/2 during 24 months maximum per patient.
-These benefit reduction periods must also be taken each time in periods of a minimum of one month and a maximum of 3 months.
+• All employees are entitled to reduce their benefits by 1/5 or 1/2 during 24 months maximum per patient.
+These benefit reduction periods must also be taken each time in periods of a minimum of one month and a maximum of three months.

-- All employees employed part-time whose average weekly working hours is at least equal to ¾ of the average weekly working hours of a full-time worker can reduce his or her benefits by up to half of full-time employment for a maximum period of 24 months per patient.
-These benefit reduction periods must also be taken each time in periods of a minimum of one month and a maximum of 3 months.
+• All employees employed part-time whose average weekly working hours are at least equal to ¾ of the average weekly working hours of a full-time worker can reduce his or her benefits by up to half of full-time employment for a maximum period of 24 months per patient.
+These benefit reduction periods must also be taken each time in periods of a minimum of one month and a maximum of three months.

 Termination